 A technique that expands brain tissue to 20 times its original size lets researchers glimpse components of neurons at fine resolution.
 Researchers presented the unpublished method yesterday at the 2016 Society for Neuroscience annual meeting in San Diego.
 You Are Two.
 Researchers watch in 3D as neurons talk to each other in a living mouse brain.
 Brain at work: Neurons within a three-dimensional section of mouse brain, in a region involved in planning movement, light up as they signal to one another.

 Now, new research in mice reveals how experience can be passed down through generations due to changes in DNA.
 Scientists trained mice to associate the scent of cherry blossoms with the fear of receiving an electric shock, and found that the mice's pups and grandpups were more sensitive to the scent, even though they didn't receive the shock training.
 The mice appear to have inherited the fear knowledge through modifications to their genetic code.
 These modifications, which can dial the expression of particular genes up or down, are known as epigenetic mechanisms.
-"Depending on the environment an organism finds itself in, that gene might be turned on or off," study researcher Brian Dias of Emory University School of Medicine in Atlanta, told LiveScience.
 Your Memory Isn't What You Think It Is.
 False Memories: When Your Brain Makes Stuff Up.
 Correction appended 11/20/13, 10:18 AM It’s easy enough to explain why we remember things: multiple regions of the brain — particularly the hippocampus — are devoted to the job.